Tara-Lightner/Sensory_Needs_Occupational_Therapy/README.md

 Jupyter notebok and Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ### Database Storage
+Psycopg - Postgresql database adapter is we are using to do preliminary work for segment one.
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+A possible consideration might be Mongo is the database we intend to use, and we will integrate Flask to display the data.

 ### Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+Our training and testing setup is train_test_split was used then training data with the BalancedRandomForestClassifier to resample

 ### Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on tableau.
+Our dashboard will be hosted on tableau.

 - Result of analysis
 - Recommendation for future analysis